 Each instance in your VPC has a default network interface that is assigned a private IP address from the IP address range of your VPC.
 You can create and attach an additional network interface, known as an elastic network interface (ENI), to any instance in your VPC.
 The number of ENIs you can attach varies by instance type.
-For more information, see Private IP Addresses Per ENI Per Instance Type in the Amazon Elastic Compute Cloud User Guide for Linux.
+For more information, see Private IP Addresses Per ENI Per Instance Type in the Amazon EC2 User Guide for Linux Instances.

 An ENI is a virtual network interface that can include the following attributes: